 - Stick to your budget.
-If you’re worried about your, be realistic about what you can afford.
+If you’re worried about your wallet, be realistic about what you can afford.
 Create a budget and stick to it.

-- Use technology to help you relax and be mindful.
+- Use technology.
 Although there are many ways technology triggers stress, it also offers many supportive and portable tools to reduce stress and promote well-being.
-Several free apps can help you practice mindfulness, including Headspace, Smiling Mind, Calm and others.
+There are even free stress relief apps to help you practice mindfulness.

 - Breathe!
 It sounds so simple, but we often hold our breath when we are feeling frazzled.
-Even taking a few slow, deep, belly breaths can reduce your level of negative stress in a matter of seconds.
+Even taking a few slow, deep, belly breaths as a relaxation technique can reduce your level of negative stress in a matter of seconds.

 - Express gratitude.
 It’s easy to focus on daily frustrations and annoyances, especially when feeling stressed.
-Take notes of the good in your life and take time to reflect on these blessings.
+Take notes of the good in your life, practice kindness and reflect on your blessings.

 - Focus on what really matters.
-Take a few moments each day to reflect on social connections, special memories and other aspects of our lives for which you are grateful.
+Take a few moments each day to reflect on social connections, special memories and other aspects of your life you are grateful for.

-While the effects of stress can produce a wide variety of physical and psychological symptoms, it is worth noting that these symptoms can also mimic symptoms of medical conditions.
-Before attributing your symptoms to stress alone, it is important to check with your medical provider to ensure they are not due to a medical condition.
-For any health concerns you having, stress-related or otherwise, visit your UnityPoint Health primary care provider.
+While the effects of stress can produce a wide variety of physical and psychological symptoms, it is worth noting these symptoms can also mimic symptoms of medical conditions.
+Before attributing your symptoms to stress alone, it is important to check with your care team.
+For any health concerns, stress-related or otherwise, visit your UnityPoint Health primary care provider.